-Dr. Darsa received her doctorate in Clinical Psychology from the California Graduate Institute, and has about 20 years of clinical and administrative experience in trauma and mental health disorders.
+Dr. Darsa is a licensed psychologist, an author and founder of Reconnect.
+She has more than 20 years of clinical and administrative experience in trauma and mental health disorders.
 Dr. Darsa began her career in 1998 as a foster care social worker and continued her work with abused children and their families and adults abused as children.
-Dr. Darsa later worked as a trauma specialist in private practice and at a variety of treatment centers including Clearview, Moonview Sanctuary and PCH.

 In 2002, Dr. Darsa began studying with Christine Schenk, founder of the CHRIS-Technique, a unique energy work focused on teaching clients how to ground themselves in their bodies.
 Dr. Darsa has completed numerous evidence-based trainings in the treatment of trauma and mental health disorders, including Level III in Brainspotting, Level I and II trainings in EMDR, and Somatic Experiencing and Sensorimotor Psychotherapy.
 With each advanced training, Dr. Darsa developed a deeper understanding of trauma processes and healing, and developed Reconnect Integrative Trauma Treatment Model which is an integration of evidence-based, cutting-edge trauma treatment models.

 Dr. Darsa realized that what is often missing in trauma treatment is a finely attuned, gentle, body based process to help heal and reconnect mind and body when clients become disregulated due to traumatic events, developmental trauma, or emotional disorders.
 Thus, Dr. Darsa created RITTM to close those missing gaps in trauma treatment.
 Reconnect Center embodies that philosophy in offering intensive one on one work to help truly heal each individual that comes through her doors.

 A native of Turkey, Dr. Darsa has been living in the United States for 25 years.
 She has also lived in Spain, France and Brazil.
 Dr. Darsa’s exposure to numerous ethnic and social groups allows her to understand the cultural differences in human thought and behavior.
 She can provide therapy in English, Spanish, French and Turkish and is able to converse in Italian and Portuguese as well.